rNLKJA/Unimelb-Master-2023-COMP90050/README.md

   - E.g. T would check if X still available among others
   - We said X fails before T's deposit, in which case, T would have to abort
   - Thus no harm can come from this execution now

+---

+Machine A has 16 GB main memory and machine B has 32 GB main memory.
+Given similar workload, which machine is likely to have a larger dirty page table?

+- [ ] Machine A
+- [x] Machine B

+> Dirty page table: One entry per dirty page in buffer pool.
+Contains recLSN -- the LSN of the log record which first caused the page to be dirty since loaded into the buffer cache from the disk.
+> Dirty page: A page that has been modified in the buffer pool but not yet written to disk.

+---

 ## The CAP Theorem